Resources and References for Research

 - United States Department of Health and Human Services (DHHS)

-The principal US government agency for protecting the health of all Americans and providing essential human services.
+The principal US government agency for protecting humans and providing essential health services.
 Department activities include oversight of health and social science research.

 - US DHHS Office of Human Research Protections (OHRP)